spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-Figure 3 shows both pickup and dropoff trips on 77 community areas in Chicago, see [how to process and visualize E-scooter trips](https://spatiotemporal-data.github.io/Chicago-mobility/e-scooter/).
+Figure 3 shows both pickup and dropoff trips of E-scooter on 77 community areas in Chicago, see [how to process and visualize E-scooter trips](https://spatiotemporal-data.github.io/Chicago-mobility/e-scooter/).
 Note that the average trip duration is **913.18 seconds** and the average trip distance is **2448.60 meters**.

 <p align="center">
 <img align="middle" src="https://spatiotemporal-data.github.io/images/E_scooter_pickup_dropoff_trips_chicago_2022.png" width="600" />